penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/10_create_tool_servicenow_update_incident.md

-description: Build a stateful workflow tool to update ServiceNow incidents and enable agent work note recording. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+description: Build a stateful workflow tool to update ServiceNow incidents and enable agent work note recording. ms.service: logic-apps ms.topic: tutorial ms.date: 10/12/2025
-author: absaafan
+author: leonglaz
-ms.author: absaafan
+ms.author: leonglaz
 ---

 In this module we will create a stateful workflow to update an existing ServiceNow incident and prepare it for agent use.

 ## Create the Stateful Workflow
 1. Search for and navigate to the Logic Apps service